Gabe Leland

-Gabriel Leland (born September 28, 1982) is a convicted criminal and former Democratic politician from the state of Michigan.
+Gabriel Leland (born September 28, 1982) is a former Democratic politician and convicted felon from the state of Michigan.
 In 2004, Leland was elected to the Michigan State House of Representatives, representing the 10th District, which is located in Wayne County and includes the farwest and partial northwest corner of the city of Detroit.
 Leland has served on the Detroit City Council from 2013 to 2021, when he resigned and pleaded guilty to misconduct in office.